Kramers Nodal Line Metals: Introduction

-In this work, we point out that all non-centrosymmetric achiral crystals (crystals which possess mirror or roto-inversion symmetries ) with SOC belong to a new kind of topological materials which we call Kramers nodal line metals (KNLMs).
-In KNLMs, there are doubly degenerate lines joining TRIMs across the Brillouin zone protected by time-reversal and achiral little group symmetries.
-We call these doubly degenerate lines Kramers nodal lines (KNLs).
-These KNLs can be viewed as Dirac solenoids \cite{Mikitik} which carry Berry curvature flux but do not have classical analogues due to time-reversal symmetry.
-In Table I, we list all the symmorphic space groups (SGs) supporting KNLs, and certain material realizations are identified.
+In this work, we point out that all non-centrosymmetric achiral crystals (crystals which possess mirror or roto-inversion symmetries ) with SOC possess doubly degenerate lines which connect TRIM points with achiral little group symmetry across the Brillouin zone.
+The double degeneracy is protected by time-reversal and achiral point group symmetries of the crystal.
+We call these doubly degenerate lines, Kramers nodal lines (KNLs).
+It is shown that these KNLs exist in all non-centrosymmetric achiral crystals with SOC.
+When the Fermi surfaces of materials enclose TRIM points connected by KNLs, we call these materials Kramers nodal lines metals (KNLMs).
+In Table~\ref{table1}, all the symmorphic space groups (SGs) supporting KNLs are listed, and certain material realizations are identified.

-Importantly, as long as the Fermi surfaces enclose TRIMs, the KNLs force spin-split Fermi surfaces to touch on the KNLs and create two types of Fermi surfaces, namely, the spindle torus type and the octdong (or hourglass) type as shown in Fig.~\ref{fig:fig1}b and Fig.~\ref{fig:fig1}d, respectively.
-The band touching points of the Fermi surfaces are described by massless Dirac or higher-order Dirac Hamiltonians \cite{Fang,Yang2,LiuQ,Yu} with the Dirac points pinned at the Fermi energy.
+Importantly, as long as the Fermi surfaces enclose TRIMs which are connected by KNLs, the KNLs force spin-split Fermi surfaces to touch on the KNLs and create two types of Fermi surfaces, namely, the spindle torus type and the octdong (or hourglass) type as shown in Fig.~\ref{fig:fig1}b and Fig.~\ref{fig:fig1}d, respectively.
+The band touching points of the Fermi surfaces are described by two-dimensional massless Dirac or higher-order Dirac Hamiltonians \cite{Fang,Yang2,LiuQ,Yu} with the Dirac points pinned at the Fermi energy.
 In the case of octdong type Fermi surfaces, all the states on the Fermi surfaces are described as two-dimensional massless Dirac fermions.
 Materials with octdong type Fermi surfaces exhibit linear optical conductivity in the bulk and, in the thin film limit, quantized optical conductivity similar to monolayer graphene due to the massless Dirac fermions \cite{Nair,Li3}.